1. Ada

 • Swollen areas of skin - more common in skin folds

 Cradle cap is not the result of bacteria, an allergy or an infection and should not feel hot to the touch, itch, smell or weep fluids.
-If the rash feels warm, smells bad or weeps fluids, infection may have occurred, 1 and medical help should be sought.
+If the rash feels warm, smells bad or weeps fluids, infection may have occurred, 1 and medical help should be sought.4

-Good to know: Whether or not cradle cap itches can vary depending on who is affected, which body part is affected, and how severe the problem is.
-Although babies are often not bothered by it, affected adults can experience considerable itching or even burning, especially when the rash affects the ear.
-4 However, although cradle cap is not always itchy, other skin conditions affecting babies do itch.
+However, although cradle cap is not always itchy, other skin conditions affecting babies do itch.
 These include diaper rash and atopic dermatitis, as well as ringworm.
 If you are concerned that your baby may have a skin condition, you can do a free symptom assessment using the Ada app at any time.

 Cradle cap in toddlers, older children, teenagers and adults